In the overview of DNA replication, what is the primary function ... | Study Prep in Pearson+

 A

-To unwind the DNA double helix by breaking hydrogen bonds between base pairs
+It unwinds the DNA double helix by breaking hydrogen bonds between base pairs.

 B